More Covid-19 boosters are on the horizon. But not everyone will need one, experts say - KESQ

 The number of people getting booster doses is currently outpacing the number of people getting their first doses of vaccine, according to CDC data.
 More than a million doses were reported administered Wednesday, but just an average of around 230,000 people are starting the vaccination process each day.

-President Joe Biden highlighted progress from when nearly 100 million eligible Americans remained unvaccinated in July, but said the nation is in a “very critical period” and urged more to be done.
+President Joe Biden highlighted progress since July when nearly 100 million eligible Americans remained unvaccinated, but said the nation is in a “very critical period” and urged more to be done.

 “We’re down to 66 million, still unacceptably high number of unvaccinated people,” he said Thursday.
 “Now’s not the time to let up.”

-The FDA will consider the committee’s recommendations, and if an EUA is approved then the CDC will confer on which groups would be eligible.
+The FDA will consider the committee’s recommendations, and if an EUA is approved, then the CDC will confer about which groups would be eligible.

-Boosters of the Johnson & Johnson vaccine will be considered Friday, as well as a presentation on mix-and-match vaccines.

 Vaccine mandates move forward